Overview

 - All mines should have a documented strategy to control diesel emissions as part of their mine health and safety management system (a Diesel Emissions Plan).

-- Aim to minimise diesel emissions to the lowest level reasonably practicable (recommended maximum workplace exposure of 0.1mg/m3 E.C.).
+- Aim to minimise diesel emissions to the lowest level reasonably practicable.

-- Implement a program for regularly testing all areas and tasks of potential risk.
+- Implement a program for exposure monitoring to determine work groups and tasks of potential risk.

 Some practical examples of controls include: